Research

 Counting the Unseen

-Black Hole Demographics in Low-Mass Galaxies: Improving Tidal Disruption Event Rate Estimations
+Black Hole Demographics in Low-Mass Galaxies from Tidal Disruption Event Rate Estimates

 Past Projects: